navasmontilla/openacc_test/openaccbasics.md

 We can also use  ```-Minfo=accel``` to see on the screen some information about the parts of the code that have been accelerated.

-## Using the unified (managed) memory
+## Using CUDA Unified (managed) memory

-When using CUDA unified memory, both GPU and CPU memories are combined into a single pool.
+When using CUDA Unified memory, both GPU and CPU memories are combined into a single pool.
 To tell the compiler to use the unified memory, we must use the flag ```-ta=tesla:managed```.
 There are three important operations in the CPU/GPU memories to be considered:

 - *Array allocation*: we will use the ```enter data create()``` directive.
 ```c